 Tips For The Visitors:

-- Lava, Lolegaon (Loleygaon), Kolakham, Rishap (Rishyap), Pedong, Charkhol are interconnected with each other by around 30 minutes to 2 Hours, with Lava being the largest and well known Town around.
-Except Lava and Lolegaon (Loleygaon) everything else is lesser known destination.
-All these destinations can be covered as sightseen, by staying at single destination, as you have nothing much to do on most of these places except enjoying the scenic beauty.
-I’d suggest staying at Rishap (Rishyap) / Kolakham / Charkhol if you want to enjoy the scenic beauty and love to be isolated from crowd in Lava.
-Also if you are there for more than one days, try to stay in different destination.
-This way you won’t get bored (as I already said, you practically have nothing to do) and you can experience different ambiance.
+- Lava, Lolegaon (Loleygaon), Kolakham, Rishap (Rishyap), Pedong, Charkhol are interconnected with each other by around 30 minutes to 2 hours, with Lava being the largest and well-known Town around.
+Except for Lava and Lolegaon (Loleygaon) everything else is lesser-known destination.
+All these destinations can be covered as sightseen, by staying at a single destination, as you have nothing much to do on most of these places except enjoying the scenic beauty.
+I’d suggest staying at Rishap (Rishyap) / Kolakham / Charkhol if you want to enjoy the scenic beauty and love to be isolated from the crowd in Lava.
+Also if you are there for more than one days, try to stay at different destinations.
+This way you won’t get bored (as I already said, you practically have nothing to do) and you can experience different ambience.

-- As for Sightseens, you can go to Lava Monastry at Lava and can do some shopping in Lava.
-There’s Hanging Bridbe, Canopy Walk at Lolegaon (Loleygaon) and Changey Falls at Kolakham.
-So expect these three places, nothing is there for sightseen.
+- As for Sightseeings, you can go to Lava Monastery at Lava and can do some shopping in Lava.
+There’s Hanging Bridge, Canopy Walk at Lolegaon (Loleygaon) and Changey Falls at Kolakham.
+So expect these three places, nothing is there for sightseeing.
 So if you are not a nature lover, you’ll be bored easily.

 - Always carry cash, for the whole trip.
 There’s no ATM at these forest areas.
 You’ll encounter one ATM at Lava but chances are that will be out of service or out of cash most of the times.
 And don’t even think of using your Plastic Money there.

 - If you are planning for Paragliding, you can easily do one in Delo (Dealo) or Kalimpong.
 It costs around 3000/- for 15 – 20 Mins and 4000 for 30 Mins.